zachMahan64/pokemon-tbje/README.md

 POKEMON TEXT-BASED JAVA EDITION

-A Terminal-Based and Text-Based Pokemon game written entirely in Java This was my first big coding project
+A Terminal-Based and Text-Based Pokemon game written entirely in Java.
+This was my first big coding project.

 Has all Gen. 1 Pokemon as well as some Pokemon from Gen. 2 - 8 (About 250 in total) Takes place in a re-imagined Kanto Region